gitless-vcs/gitless/README.md

 GitHub Repository.
 If you'd like to contribute code, here are some useful things to know:

+- To install gitless for development, [install pygit2]( http://www.pygit2.org/install.html "pygit2 install"), clone the repo, `cd` to the repo root and do `./setup.py develop`.
+This will install the `gl` command with a symlink to your source files.
+You can make changes to your code and run `gl` to test them.
 - We follow (to some extent) the [Google Python Style Guide]( https://google.github.io/styleguide/pyguide.html "Google Python Style Guide").